How To Make Damn Sure You’re Not Guilty Of “Love Bombing”

 We all want to get our way in relationships, and for our partners to meet our needs.
-But sometimes, this very normal desire to be seen and heard by another person can venture into an attempt to control.
-While control in a relationship can look like threats and belittling, in some cases, romantic partners disguise controlling behavior — accidentally or purposefully — with what looks like love.
+But sometimes, this very normal desire to be seen and heard by another can venture into an attempt to control.
+While control in a relationship can often look like threats and belittling, in some cases, the behavior can be disguised — accidentally or purposefully — with what looks like love.

-“Love bombing,” as it’s known, is a manipulative tactic — ultimately, a form of emotional abuse — partners use to get their way in a relationship.
+“Love bombing,” as it’s known, is a manipulative tactic — ultimately, a form of emotional abuse — used by someone to get their way in a relationship.
 It may seem romantic to excessively shower a partner with loving words and behaviors, but according to therapist Kimberly Panganiban, love bombing is more about gaslighting the other partner than actually connecting.

 “Love bombing can keep a person disoriented and so wrapped up in the feeling of being loved so deeply that they don’t recognize the ways their partner is steadily gaining more and more control over their life and relationship,” says Saba Lurie, a Los Angeles-based therapist.
 If your partner’s behavior looks loving, you’ll have no excuse to bring up your concerns or even leave the relationship.
 To a love bomber, this is exactly the point.

 The love bomber, says Panganiban, uses their partner’s empathy, caring, and compassion to try to get their way.